 © Robert Olley Artwork

-Your Westoe Netty print or canvas can be personalised for free, printed on the wall amongst the graffiti.
+Your Westoe Netty print can be personalised.
 Please leave your message in the comments box at the checkout.

 The Story Of The Westoe Netty

 Early in the year of 1890 the Town Council of South Shields decided that there was a need for mens toilets in the Westoe area of the town.
 Eighty two years later, this public toilet gave inspiration to artist and sculptor Bob Olley, a native of South Shields, he was born 1940 within spitting distance of the urinal.
 He recalls memories of his childhood, when men always seemed to wear heavy dark clothing, cloth caps and white mufflers and frequented the many clubs and bars in the vicinity.
 When closing time came they would stand around, solving the worlds problems until the need to relieve themselves came upon them and it was then that the urinal reached it’s full potential and there was often a queue of fidgeting men waiting to use it.
 On the cement rendered walls witty graffiti covered every inch of space while the acrid pong from the porcelain stalls was kept at bay by the automatic ball cock flush struggling to cleanse the trough that was permanently choked with fag ends and tram tickets.